fbgithub1/gettingdata/README.md

 ## Brief explanation of the data files

+Some important general notes:
-Note that these files are not included in this repo.
+* The source data files are not included in this repo.
 Links to the files are provided above.
+* The data have been normalized and bounded within [-1,1].
+Hence, there are no units.

 1.  activity_labels.txt: explains how the activities are coded.
 Activity is a factor variable with six levels, enumerated as indicated in the file.
 2.  features_info.txt: provides some details as to what each variable is measuring.